How to hire a mobile app agency

 Mario Zderic

 Mario makes every project run smoothly.
-A firm believer that people are DECODE’s most vital resource, he naturally grew into the role of People Operations Manager.
-Now, his encyclopaedic knowledge of every DECODEr’s role, and his expertise in all things tech, powers him to manage his huge range of responsibilities as COO.
-Part developer, and seemingly part therapist, Mario is always calm under pressure, which helps to maintain the office’s stress-free vibe.
+A firm believer that people are DECODE’s most vital resource, he naturally grew into his former role as People Operations Manager.
+Now, his encyclopaedic knowledge of every DECODEr’s role, and his expertise in all things tech, enables him to guide DECODE's technical vision as CTO to make sure we're always ahead of the curve.
+Part engineer, and seemingly part therapist, Mario is always calm under pressure, which helps to maintain the office’s stress-free vibe.
 In fact, sitting and thinking is his main hobby.
 What’s more Zen than that?

 Related articles